ethereum/execution-apis/src/engine/specification.md

 - `random`: `DATA`, 32 Bytes - value for the `random` field of the new payload
 - `suggestedFeeRecipient`: `DATA`, 20 Bytes - suggested value for the `feeRecipient` field of the new payload

-### ValidationErrorV1

-This structure contains details related to the corresponding validation error.
-It is encoded as follows:
-- `code`: `integer` - corresponding error code
-- `message`: `string` - additional context regarding the error

 ## Core

 ### engine_executePayloadV1